delfel25/Del-SSH/README.md

 </p>

 **I'm not sure if this will work well.**
-*But in my case, everything worked perfectly*
+*But in my case, everything worked perfectly.*
+*Actually, I did it for my own purposes.
+I hope this will be useful to someone too.*

 **RUSSIAN LANGUAGE ONLY**